 Jeffrey’s planning to package and sell the birds to restaurants and shops, but if you happen to be a New Yorker, you can get them directly from him.
 I’m convinced he’s one of the friendliest people on the planet.
 I hope this whole thing works out for him.
 With chicken soup as tasty as this, a chicken in every pot seems like a mighty fine idea.

-I used a recipe based on a Caldo de Pollo recipe from Rosa's New Mexican Table.
+I based my recipe on a Caldo de Pollo recipe from Rosa’s New Mexican Table.
 Muy delicioso.

 Mi Sopa de Gallo (Serves 4-6)

 For the soup stock